A Modified Sequential Probability Ratio Test: Simulation Studies

-In contrast to fixed design tests, the MSPRT allows a test to stop early.
-This results in a reduction in the number of samples required to reach a decision while still maintaining prespecified Type I and Type II error probabilities.
-Figure~\ref{fig:stopping_time} exposes this feature of the test in more detail.
-This figure presents the distribution of the number of samples required by the MSPRT to reach a decision in a one-sample $t$ test.
-As in Figure~\ref{fig:onet}, we compare the performance of the MSPRT against the standard fixed design test.
-As before, the Type I error probability was set at $0.5\%$ and the Type II error probability at $0.2\%$.
-To investigate the performance for both small and moderately large values of $N$, we considered $N = 30$ (top panel) and $N = 100$ (bottom panel).
-From the figures we see that under $H_0$, the MSPRT reaches a decision before the maximum sample size is accumulated in about $85\%$ of tests.
+Figure~\ref{fig:stopping_time} presents the distribution of the number of samples required by the MSPRT to reach a decision in a one-sample $t$ test.
+As in Figure~\ref{fig:onet}, the performance of the MSPRT is compared to the fixed design test having Type I error probability $0.005$ and Type II error probability $0.20$.
+The top panel is based on a maximum sample size $N=30$, and the bottom panel on $N=100$.
+From these figures, we see that under $H_0$ the MSPRT reaches a decision before the maximum sample size is accumulated in about $85\%$ of tests.
 This proportion slightly increases when $N$ is 100.
-Under the default alternative, when $N=30$ the MSPRT terminates in about $60\%$ of tests before the maximum sample size is reached.
-When $N=100$, this proportion increases to approximately $65\%$.
+Under the fixed design alternative, the MSPRT terminates in about $60\%$ of tests before the maximum sample size is reached when $N=30$, and in about $65\%$ of tests when $N=100$.
 Though not displayed, similar results are obtained for one-sample proportion and $z$ tests.